hs-chae/homomorphic-attention/README.md

 First follow their setting written below.

 To do training, use config for config/train_gpt.2py
-To do fine-tuning, use --init_from=finetune -TODO
-To do evaluation, use config/EVAL.py
+To conduct fine-tuning, use --init_from=finetune with --out_dir="the directory you want to start finetuning from" To do evaluation, use config/EVAL.py

-To change to Gaussian Kernel, go to model.py and set self.use_softmax as False in CausalSelfAttention class. set it true to use softmax.
+To change to Gaussian Kernel, set attn_type = "GK" in config, and for softmax, "SM"; for the polynomial approx of GK with degree n, set "GKpoly-8" in case n=8 for example.
-To change to polynomial, set use_approx = True in the same place.
+To add lora, TODO